geogardenclub/geogardenclub.github.io/docs/user-guide/outcomes.md

 <img width="600" src="/img/user-guide/crops-sections.png"/>

+You can find Outcomes specific to your gardens by navigating to the **Garden Details Screen** and selecting **Outcomes** from the bottom navigation menu.

 ## How to use Outcomes

 Let's look at Amaranth.
 It shows a rating of "good" for germination, one "good" and one rating of "excellent" for yield, and flavor, resistance, and appearance all have "excellent" ratings.
 A gardener could infer that is a good crop to grow in this area.